FilipaGo/payup-app-prototype/README.md

 **Create a Group and Add an Expense User Flows:**

-1. Bot Walk Through version (conversational)
+1. Bot Walkthrough version (conversational)
 2. Power User version (chatbot)

 Lília tackled the flow for creating an account for a new user and Marta worked on sending money to a friend (making a payment).